 He felt that a lot of things were lost in translation.
 That feeling, however, was shortlived as the village elder plunged the knife into Sebastian's chest and his consciousness faded.

 This is a prologue to my book.
-I still consider myself as a learner in this endeavor so please feel free to leave me comments and feedback!
+I still consider myself as a learner in this endeavour so please feel free to leave me comments and feedback!
 Thank you in advance and I hope you enjoy this as much as I enjoy making this.

 Please switch to the pop-up to complete the payment.